 Jimin looked up at him, mouth opening to reply but then he shut it, blinking at Jungkook.

-“You’re face,” he gasped, “Who did this to you?
+“Your face,” he gasped, “What happened to you?

 Jimin reeled back, pulling his hand away as if he’d been burned, expression hardening.
 He pushed past Jungkook, bumping his shoulder roughly as he walked towards the lake.
 “I’m here to fish, this is the only unfrozen lake, but it won’t be after the blizzard.”